swyoon/pytorch-minimal-gaussian-process/README.md

 In search of truth, simplicity is needed.
 There exist heavy-weighted libraries, but as you know, we need to go bare bone sometimes.
 Here is a minimal implementation of Gaussian process regression in PyTorch.

-The implementation generally follows Algorith 2.1 in [Gaussian Process for Machine Learning (Rassmussen and Williams, 2006)](http://www.gaussianprocess.org/gpml/).
+The implementation generally follows Algorithm 2.1 in [Gaussian Process for Machine Learning (Rassmussen and Williams, 2006)](http://www.gaussianprocess.org/gpml/).

 * Author: [Sangwoong Yoon](https://swyoon.github.io/)